Which is Better: Medicare Plan F vs Plan G

 - Foreign Travel Emergency

 Only Plan F covers all of these costs for you.
-This is why so many people, both insurance professionals, and policyholders alike, think Plan F is the best.
+This is why so many people, both insurance professionals, and policyholders alike, think Plan F is the best out of all ten Medigap policies.

 What is Medicare Plan G?